Art & Culture

 Fransabank sees through discretionary philanthropy and tactical partnerships a way to foster innovative programs that have the potential to create positive impact on the communities.
 The funds we invest in art and culture are used strategically to benefit the widest scope of the society.

 Fransabank JABAL “Jeunes Artistes des Beaux-Arts du Liban” Exhibitions

-Since 1998, JABAL exhibitions, aimed at promoting new Lebanese contemporary art, launched each year over 300 talents of young artists from different Lebanese regions, out of who more than fifty are today a pride to the nation.
+Since 1998, JABAL exhibitions (Jeunes Artistes des Beaux Arts du Liban), aimed at promoting new Lebanese contemporary art.
+It has launched, over the years, more than 300 talents of young artists from different Lebanese regions, out of who more than fifty are today prides to the nation.

 JABAL Historical Milestones

 JABAL 1998: Burj Sbeih, Tripoli Al Mina, North of Lebanon